EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Introduction

-\item EasyTransfer is equipped with ModelZoo, containing more than 20 mainstream pre-trained language models and a multi-modality model.
+\item EasyTransfer provides a rich family of TL algorithms to cover a wide range of applications in industry, including state-of-the-art and in-house developed algorithms where all these algorithms are shown to be effective in real-world applications;

-\item EasyTransfer further integrates AppZoo, the collection of state-of-the-art models for mainstream NLP applications and simple user interfaces to support these applications.
+\item EasyTransfer is equipped with ModelZoo, containing more than 20 mainstream PLMs and a multi-modality model.
+EasyTransfer further integrates AppZoo and simple user interfaces to support for building NLP applications

-\item EasyTransfer is seamlessly integrated with Alibaba PAI products~\footnote{https://www.alibabacloud.com/product/machine-learning}, to make it easy for users to conduct model training, evaluation and online deployment on the cloud.
-The toolkit has also been deployed at Alibaba to support a variety of business scenarios, including item recommendation, personalized search and conversational question answering. \end{itemize}
+\item Extensive experiments have demonstrated the efficiency and scalability of the toolkit, and also the effectiveness in real-world applications.
+The toolkit has been deployed at Alibaba to support a variety of business scenarios (more than 20+ applications).
+EasyTransfer is seamlessly integrated with Platform of AI (PAI) products~\footnote{https://www.alibabacloud.com/product/machine-learning}, to make it easy for external users outside of Alibaba to conduct model training, evaluation and online deployment on the cloud. \end{itemize}

-EasyTransfer is released under the Apache 2.0 License and has been open sourced at GitHub.
+EasyTransfer is released under the Apache 2.0 License and open-sourced at GitHub.
 The detailed documentation and tutorials are available on this link~\footnote{\url{https://www.yuque.com/easytransfer/cn}}.
+The rest of this paper is organized as follows.
+Section \ref{sec:related} introduces the related work.
+Section \ref{sec:infra} and Section \ref{sec:algos} present EasyTransfer infrastructure and algorithms.
+Extensive experiments in Section~\ref{sec:exp} examine the efficiency, scalability and effectiveness of EasyTransfer.
+The last section draws the conclusion.